andylizf/MyCV/resume.typ

 = Research Interests

+// maybe keywords? or at least stressing some words

 My research interests lie in designing efficient systems for ML, focusing on cloud resource orchestration, distributed training infrastructure, and compound AI systems addressing the growing resource demands of diverse AI applications.
 I am also interested in exploring how AI techniques can advance systems design methodologies.